spacetelescope/jwst/docs/jwst/skymatch/description.rst

 .. note::
-   Throughout this document the term "sky" is used in a generic sense, referring to any kind of non-source background signal, which may include actual sky, as well as instrumental (e.g. thermal) background, etc.
+   Throughout this document the term "sky" is used in a generic sense, referring to any kind of non-source background signal, which may include actual sky, as well as instrumental (e.g., thermal) background, etc.

 The step records information in three keywords that are included in the output
 files:

 BKGMETH
-  records the sky method that was used to compute sky levels
+  Records the sky method that was used to compute sky levels.

 BKGLEVEL
-  the sky level computed for each image
+  The sky level computed for each image.

 BKGSUB
-  a boolean indicating whether or not the sky was subtracted from the output images.
-Note that by default the step argument "subtract" is set to ``False``, which means that the sky will *NOT* be subtracted (see the :ref:`skymatch step arguments <skymatch_arguments>` for more details).
+  A boolean indicating whether or not the sky was subtracted from the output images.
+Note that by default the step argument "subtract" is set to `False`, which means that the sky will *NOT* be subtracted (see the :ref:`skymatch step arguments <skymatch_arguments>` for more details).